linux-wpan/linux-wpan.github.io/documentation.md

 iwpan phy phy0 interface add monitor%d type monitor
 ```

 Then bring this interface up and run wireshark, tcpdump, etc… on it.
-Running a wireshark as sniffing frontend on the $HOST and connect to a $TARGET like Raspberry Pi which have some ethernet ssh connection, you can try:
+Running a wireshark as sniffing frontend on the $HOST and connect to a $TARGET like Raspberry Pi which have some Ethernet ssh connection, you can try:

 ```
 ssh root@$TARGET 'tshark -i monitor0 -w -' | wireshark -k -i -